Break from storms, rain returns Friday before nice weekend

 We will have a break from the torrential downpours today, as the boundary slips south to the near the Ohio River and a bubble of high pressure extends over the Great Lakes, pushing drier air into Ohio from the north.
 Clouds will mix with sunshine but expect a warm and moderately humid afternoon in the mid- to upper 80s.

-A cold front will bring more rain and storms Friday afternoon, followed by cooler and much less humid weather Saturday through Monday, as high pressure builds eastward across the region.
+A cold front will bring more rain and storms Friday afternoon, with the potential for another round of heavy rain and storms through early Saturday, followed by cooler and much less humid weather this weekend through Monday, as high pressure builds eastward across the region.

 Forecast